NOT MY FIRST RODEO

 As they said, not all progress is linear; in actuality, it seldom is.
 Though crude, gritty and unrefined, the earth remains an exquisite zone between light and darkness, reality and illusions.
 Just as a pearl forms from an irritant in the oyster’s shell, humans, likewise, emerge from the contrasts of the world's experiences.

 Mo recently handed me a copy of The Zohar, which I recognised as being the essential writings of the Jewish Kabbalah.
 I don’t know where he found it; maybe he just manifested it.
-In any case, he asked me to take a look at the pages he had earmarked.
+In any case, he asked me to look at the pages he had earmarked.
 In particular, he underlined the following quote:

 Souls must re-enter the Absolute from whence they have emerged.
 But to accomplish this end, they must develop the perfections, the germ of which is planted in them.
 And if they have not developed these traits in this one life, then they must commence another, a third, and so forth.
 They must go on like this until they acquire the condition to join again with the Creator.